-Origin/Backstory: Old Time Moonshine is an original and limited release strain from DJ Short.
+Origin/Backstory: The genetics on this one are Old Time Moonshine x Greedo’s Stash.
+Old Time Moonshine is an original and limited release strain from DJ Short.
 The seeds I received are one step down in the filial generation, and inbred release from Mosca Seeds.
 I had a female that was particularly floral and berry-flavored with incredible anxiolytic effects.
 This female was bred to my Greedo's Stash male, selected for his structure, vigor, scent, and potency.
 This particular sample was grown by a friend kind enough to test the seeds.

 Appearance: The flowers of this variety are simply stunning.
 As pictured, they contain amazingly dark-purple and almost blue hues, along with greens and brown pistils.
 The calyxes are gigantic and swollen at peak ripeness.
 The flowers look like chunky hand-carved neolithic spear-heads in their shape.
 Trimming is relatively easy, the flowers having a high calyx-to-leaf ratio.
 Resin content is high, but I would not categorize it as "extreme" or "copious".
 All in all, a colorful and gorgeous flower.

 Aroma: The aroma of this sample is simultaneously complex and subtle.
 It is not remotely overwhelming, and a bag in your pocket will not tip off everyone around you that you are currently possessing cannabis.
 However, it contains a great deal of complexity.
 Very floral in nature, notes of lilac, geranium, and even mild rose can be noted.
 There is a muddled sort of pomegranate or berry flavor as well that seems to mix with the spiciness that is recognizable from the Greedo's Stash male.
 Tones of juniper and old-world hashish are prominent among the floral notes.
 While mild, the aroma will impress those looking for unique and unusual varieties.